GussSoares/GussSoares/README.md

 ## Hello guys!
 This is my profile 👋😎

 My name is gustavo, I'm a Python 🐍 and Web 🖥️ Developer and a beginner in Mobile Development📱.
-I'm a student in the 9th semester of Computer Science 🧑‍🎓 at the State University of Ceará 🤓.
+I'm graduated in Computer Science 🧑‍🎓 at the State University of Ceará 🤓.
 I develop applications from backend to frontend and I'm always looking to learn more!

 ## Skills 🥇🏅